alq666/aws-advent-2016/secure-usable-multi-aws-account-setup.md

 aws iam put-group-policy --group-name ec2-B --policy-document file://ec2-B-delegation.json --policy-name ec2-B
 ```

-Now any member of `vpc-A` can call `sts:AssumeRole` on the `vpc` role in account A. If the MFA is present, the `sts:AssumeRole` will now succeed.
+Now any member of `vpc-A` can call `sts:AssumeRole` on the `vpc` role in account A. If the MFA is present, the `sts:AssumeRole` call succeeds.

 ### Step 5: add users to groups
 Now that the machinery is in place, you just need to assign users to groups: